starzia/SonarPM/README.txt

     and in Debian as package "libxss-dev"
 - curl is required for FTP uploading of the log file.

 COMPILATION
 -----------
-Just run 'make'.
+Run 'make'.

+You must also manually create the directory ~/sonarPM/ before the program can be run.

 USAGE
 -----
-To run the full-blown power managment algorithm run:
- ./sonar
+ ./sonar_gui

 ADVANCED USAGE
 --------------
-To just get the sonar readings run:
- ./sonar --poll [freq]
-where [freq] optionally sets the sonar ping frequency
+You can change the ping frequency by editing the config file:

-To run an echo test on your audio hardware run:
- ./sonar --echo

-To get the "frequency response" of your audio hardware run:
- ./sonar --response

-Configuration data is stored in ~/.sonarPM.cfg.
-Erase this file to revert to the default settings (or edit the settings manually).
+~/sonarPM/sonarPM.cfg

+Erase ~/sonarPM/* to eliminate the current configuration and start afresh.